On Linear Convergence of Policy Gradient Methods for Finite MDPs: Abstract

 \section{Abstract}

-We revisit the finite time analysis of policy gradient methods in the simplest setting: finite state and action problems with a policy class consisting of all stochastic policies and with exact gradient evaluations.
-Some recent works have viewed these problems as instances of smooth nonlinear optimization problems, suggesting suggest small stepsizes and showing sublinear convergence rates.
-This note instead takes a policy iteration perspective and highlights that many versions of policy gradient succeed with extremely large stepsizes and attain a linear rate of convergence.
+We revisit the finite time analysis of policy gradient methods in the one of the simplest settings: finite state and action MDPs with a policy class consisting of all stochastic policies and with exact gradient evaluations.
+There has been some recent work viewing this setting as an instance of smooth non-linear optimization problems and showing sub-linear convergence rates with small step-sizes.
+Here, we take a different perspective based on connections with policy iteration and show that many variants of policy gradient methods succeed with large step-sizes and attain a linear rate of convergence.